brian-squared/www/content/posts/2023/11/omniwheels/index.md

 # World-referenced control

-There's one more step in my omniwheel control system: Controlling the robot relative to its orientation _in the world_, rather then relative to the robot.
+There's one more step in my mecanum wheel control system: Controlling the robot relative to its orientation _in the world_, rather then relative to the robot.

 First let's look at what I'll call "normal control" mode.
 Here, I've mapped the